Market Drayton Electric Light and Power Company

 The Market Drayton Electric Light and Power Company Limited was established in 1902 to provide electricity to Market Drayton, Shropshire, England and the surrounding area.
 It was abolished upon nationalization of the British electricity supply industry in 1948.

 Background

 The Market Drayton Electric Light and Power Company Limited was registered on 4 February 1902.
-Its legal powers were derived from an Electric Lighting Order dated 1903.
+Its legal powers were derived from the Drayton-in-Hales Electric Lighting Order 1903.
 The company's offices were in Cheshire Street, Market Drayton and the power station was in Great Hales Street, Market Drayton.
-In 1915 the Directors were R. C. Donaldson-Hudson (chairman), C. W. Clifford and A. E. Wycherley.
+In 1915 the directors were R. C. Donaldson-Hudson (chairman), C. W. Clifford and A. E. Wycherley.

 Electricity generation and supply

 In 1915 electricity was produced by two 90 kW Belliss-Parker 2-pole generators.
 Batteries of 360 Amp-Hours capacity maintained supplies of current.
 There was a three-wire Direct Current system operating at 480-240 Volts.
 The maximum load on the system was 81.5 kW.
 The company had 240 consumers and 41 shareholders.

 Operating parameters are summarised in the table.